jamesreprise/infrastructure/primetime/README.md

 # Primetime
-Primetime is a content server written in Nix.
+Primetime is a content and media server.

 ## bootstrap/
 We bootstrap our server to life from the Hetzner 'rescue' system.
 Several things